Gateshead • England

 we need to care

-keeping silent and listening just to the Wind
+keep silent and listen just to the wind

 and all other sounds that could come